Jookare/ADAML-project/README.md

-# ADAML---Groupwork
+# ADAML - Groupwork
-Group project work from course Advanced Data Analytics and Machine Learning
+Group project work from the course Advanced Data Analytics and Machine Learning
+- The works focus on using the 'NASA Turbofan Jet Engine' dataset